London's mysterious Cheapside treasure to go on show

-LONDON Experts may be one tiny step closer to unraveling the mystery of who buried hundreds of dazzling jewels under a London neighborhood during a turbulent period in English history covering the Civil War, Restoration and Great Fire.
+LONDON Experts may be one tiny step closer to unravelling the mystery of who buried hundreds of dazzling jewels under a London neighbourhood during a turbulent period in English history covering the Civil War, Restoration and Great Fire.

 The Cheapside Hoard on show at the Museum of London from October 11 features priceless gems from as far away as India, Latin America and the Middle East that were buried in the 17th century and discovered in 1912 under an old building in central London.